jpiter/jpiter.github.io/_posts/2016-7-5-mta-project.md

 ---
 ![turnstile2](https://farm8.staticflickr.com/7541/15217776574_846f1afdc4_b.jpg)

 My first week at a data science bootcamp can be compared only with the first swimming experience.
-Racing against time, exhausting resources and patience while working on project Benson, was not my first choice of spending the first week at Metis.
-I am used to face predictable difficulties  - the choice of prior distributin or MCMC sampler, amortization schedule for certain mortgage backed securities or hedging products for credit derivatives.
-This time I simply lacked coding tools to solve the problem and did not have time to focus on modeling issues.
+Racing against time, exhausting resources and patience working on project Benson, was not my first choice of spending the first week at Metis.
+I am used to face predictable difficulties  - the choice of prior distributin or MCMC sampler, amortization schedule for mortgage securities, or hedging strategies for credit derivatives.
+This time I simply lacked coding skills and did not have time to focus on modeling issues.

-The goal was to help a prospective Women Tech Women Yes organization to raise money and awareness for their cause by analyzing MTA turnstile data and to make suggestion on where and when to place canvassers to hand out flyers for upcoming fundrasing event.
+The goal  - to help a prospective Women Tech Women Yes organization to raise money and awareness for their cause by analyzing MTA turnstile data and to make suggestion on where and when to place canvassers to hand out flyers for upcoming fundrasing event.

 The data was easy to find and download: http://web.mta.info/developers/turnstile.html.
-As a beginner student with quite modest knowledge of Python, I tried to take small steps and work my way through with the group of four other classmates.
-Most of my time I focused on matching station names in MTA data to geographical coordinates, which turned out to be an ardious task.
+As a beginner student with quite modest knowledge of Python, I tried to train my methods on data collected for the week of 06/11/2016.
+Most of the time I focused on matching station names in MTA data to geographical coordinates, which turned out to be an ardious task.

 It turns out there are a lot of databases that match stations to coordinates, for example here is the data from [City of New York](https://data.cityofnewyork.us/Transportation/Subway-Entrances/drex-xx56).
 The question is how many of those can you match to station names in MTA turnstile data?